iampraba/zoi-nodejs-sdk-examples/README.md

 ## Getting Started

-Zoho Office Integrator NodeJS SDK used to help you quickly integrator Zoho Office Integrator editors in side your web application.
-This repository will example code to integrate Zoho Office Integrator using NodeJs sdk.
+The Zoho Office Integrator NodeJS SDK facilitates the rapid integration of Zoho Office Integrator editors into your web application.
+This repository contains sample code to demonstrate how to integrate the Zoho Office Integrator editor using the NodeJS SDK.

 ## How to run the example codes